-Spinors were introduced by Cartan in 1913 as projective representations of the rotation group [11,12], and entered into physics via the Dirac equation in 1928 [2].
-In the same year, Weyl discussed the representations of the Lorentz group [13], including the two-component spinor representations, in terms of stereographic projective coordinates [14].
-The extension of the tensor calculus (or tensor analysis) to spinor calculus (or spinor analysis) was given by van der Waerden [1], upon the instigation of Ehrenfest.
-It is in this paper that van der Waerden (not Weyl as often claimed in the literature) first introduced the notation of dotted and undotted indices for the irreducible $(\frac{1}{2}, 0)$ and $(0, \frac{1}{2})$ representations of the Lorentz group.
+Spinors were introduced by E. Cartan in 1913 as projective representations of the rotation group [11, 12], and entered into physics via the Dirac equation in 1928 [2].
+In the same year, H. Weyl discussed the representations of the Lorentz group [13], including the two-component spinor representations, in terms of stereographic projective coordinates [14].
+The extension of the tensor calculus (or tensor analysis) to spinor calculus (or spinor analysis) was given by B.L. van der Waerden [1], upon the instigation of P. Ehrenfest.
+It is in this paper that van der Waerden (not Weyl as often claimed in the literature) first introduced the notation of dotted and undotted indices for the irreducible $(\frac{1}{2},0)$ and $(0,\frac{1}{2})$ representations of the Lorentz group.
 Both Weyl [15] and van der Waerden independently considered the decomposition of the Dirac equation into two coupled differential equations for two-component spinors.
-In the 1930s, more pedagogical presentations of two-component spinors were given in Refs.
+In the 1930s, more pedagogical presentations of two-component spinors were given in refs.
 [16-18].
-In particular, Ref.
+In particular, ref.
 [16] was the first paper in English to employ the dotted and undotted index notation.
 Ref.
 [17] also presents the first two-component spinor analysis for general relativity.
 In the early 1950s, comprehensive reviews of two-component spinor techniques were published in English by Bade and Jehle [19] and in German by Cap [20].
-Shortly thereafter, Bergmann reintroduced two-component spinors into the formalism of general relativity [21], which was followed by significant developments by Penrose [22].1 Two-component spinor techniques in curved space are reviewed in Refs.
-[23,24], with an extensive bibliography given in Ref.
+Shortly thereafter, Bergmann reintroduced two-component spinors into the formalism of general relativity [21], which was followed by significant developments by Penrose [22].
+Two-component spinor techniques in curved space are reviewed in refs.
+[23, 24], with an extensive bibliography given in ref.
 [25].
-A recent mathematical treatment of two-component spinors and their geometry can be found in Ref.
+A recent mathematical treatment of two-component spinors and their geometry can be found in ref.
 [26].
 Two-component spinors also play a central role in the covariant formulation of relativistic wave equations [27].

 The formalism of two-component spinors has also been discussed in many textbooks on relativistic quantum mechanics, quantum field theory, elementary particle physics, group theoretical methods in physics, general relativity, and supersymmetry.
-For a guide to the non-supersymmetric literature, see for example, Refs.
-[14,28-67].
-Among the early books, we would like to draw attention to Ref.
+For a guide to the non-supersymmetric literature, see for example, refs.
+[14,28-68].
+Among the early books, we would like to draw attention to ref.
 [28], which has an extensive discussion of two-component spinor methods.
-Scheck [41] includes a short discussion of the field theory of two-component spinors, including the propagator.
-A more extensive field theoretic treatment, including Feynman rules and applications, is given by Ticciati [49].
-A modern textbook on quantum field theory by Srednicki [65] includes a comprehensive treatment of two-component fermions and their quantization.
-Most textbooks and introductory reviews of supersymmetry [6-9,68-89] include a discussion of two-component spinors on some level, with a treatment of dotted and undotted indices and a collection of identities involving two-component spinors and the sigma matrices.
-Particularly extensive and useful sets of identities can be found in Refs.
-[68,72,74,77,83,85].
-Finally, some mathematically sophisticated textbook treatments of spinors can be found in Refs.
-[90-92].
+Scheck [42] includes a short discussion of the field theory of two-component spinors, including the propagator.
+A more extensive field theoretic treatment, including Feynman rules and applications, is given by Ticciati [50].
+A modern textbook on quantum field theory by Srednicki [66] includes a comprehensive treatment of two-component fermions and their quantization.
+Most textbooks and introductory reviews of supersymmetry [6-9,69-90] include a discussion of two-component spinors on some level, with a treatment of dotted and undotted indices and a collection of identities involving two-component spinors and the sigma matrices.
+Particularly extensive and useful sets of identities can be found in refs.
+[69,73,75,78,84,86].
+Finally, some mathematically sophisticated textbook treatments of spinors can be found in refs.
+[91-93].